Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 We only have one data source for our example, so we’ve just gone with _Form_.

 Then, we simply paste the URL of our spreadsheet into the second field.

+You might also want to check out our guide to [throwaway prototyping](https://budibase.com/blog/inside-it/throwaway-prototyping/).

 ### 3. Fetch tables